0xStabby/chatgpt-vim/README.md

 ### Commands

-`:Gpt` is available to either option chatgpt or openai.
-`:GptRun` and `:GptFile` are only available with the openai option.

-- `:Gpt` Prompts the user for a prompt and then uses OpenAI's GPT-3 API or ChatGPT to generate a response.
+- `:Gpt` Prompts the user for a prompt and then uses OpenAI's GPT API or ChatGPT to generate a response.
-- `:GptRun` Prompts the user for a command to run on the current file and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file and run log.
+- `:GptRun` Prompts the user for a command to run on the current file and then uses OpenAI's GPT API to generate a response based on the contents of the current file and run log.
-- `:GptFile` Prompts the user for a prompt and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file.
+- `:GptFile` Prompts the user for a prompt and then uses OpenAI's GPT API to generate a response based on the contents of the current file.

 ### Mappings